 66. Table of contents

-It’s now a widely accepted fact that people don’t read online content (I’M LOOKING AT YOU).
+People don’t read online content.
 Instead, they scan it.
 Don’t try to swim against the current by expecting leads to scour your white paper for value from start to finish – give them a road map instead.
-A table of contents linking to the subheadings that should be breaking up your copy (see above) makes it far easier for readers to jump to the information they need and to get the most immediate value from your offer as a result.
+A table of contents linking to the subheadings that should break up your copy (see above) makes it far easier for readers to jump to the information they need and get the most immediate value from your offer.

 67. An introduction and conclusion